 Environmental Science Extended Learning Opportunities

-Canisius Zoological Society is a group of students interested in animal related activities including bringing guest speakers to campus and nature-focused travel.
-Recent trips have included trips to zoos, field trips, and whale watching.
+With a shared interest in animal-related activities, this student group invites guest speakers to campus and engages in nature-focused travel.
+Recent activities have included trips to the Buffalo Zoo, field trips and whale watching.

 Environmental Science majors are eligible for club and national membership.
 Students participate in a variety of club activities, including scientific study, service, fundraising and social events.
 Membership in the national society is a distinct academic accomplishment.